InfinityRaider/ElementalInvocations/README.md

 ## Mod description
-#Elemental Invocations

-Magic mod, there are six elements:
+Elemental Invocations is an elemental magic mod, there are six elements:
  - FIRE [F]:		focuses on dealing raw, area of effect damage
  - WATER [W]:	focuses on adapting itself
  - AIR [A]:		focuses on confusing and incapacitating enemies